About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 1:1-27 The Book of 2 Samuel [in Smaller Chunks]

-Now it [happened,] after the death of Saul, when David returned from the slaughter of the Amalekites, [that] David [stayed] in Ziklag for 2 days.
-It [happened,] on the 3rd day, that a man came out of the camp from Saul with his clothes [torn] & [dirt] on his head.
+Now it [happened,] after the death of Saul, when David returned from the slaughter of the Amalekites, [that] David [stayed] in Ziklag [for] 2 days.
+It [happened,] on the 3rd day, that, [see,] a man came out of the camp, from Saul with his clothes [torn,] & [dirt] [was] upon his head.

-When he came to David, he fell to the [ground & bowed.]
-David asked, [Where] do you come from?
+When he came to David, he fell to the [ground, & bowed.]
+And David [asked] him, [Where] [do] you come [from?]
 He said, I escaped out of the camp of Israel.
-David [asked] him, How [did it go?]
+David [asked] him, How [did it] [go?]
 I pray [that] you tell me.
-He answered, The [Israelites] fled from the battle & many of the people [have] fallen & are dead & Saul & his sons are dead, also.
+And he answered, The people, [a.k.a.
+Israelites, have] fled from the battle, & many of the people [have] also fallen & [are] dead.
+And Saul & Jonathan, his son, are also dead.

-David [asked] the young man, How do you know that Saul & his son, Jonathan, [are] dead?
-The young man told him, As I happened [to be] upon Mount Gilboa, [& saw] Saul lean upon his spear & the chariots & horsemen followed hard after him.
+And David [asked] the young man, How [do] you [know] that Saul & his son, Jonathan, [are] dead?
+The young man told him, By chance, as I happened [to be] upon Mount Gilboa, [& saw] Saul [lean] upon his spear; & [saw,] the chariots & horsemen followed hard after him.

-When [Saul] looked behind him, he saw me & called to me & I answered, Here I am.
-[Saul] asked, Who are you?
-And I [told] him, I’m an Amalekite.
-He said to me again, I pray [that] you stand upon me & [kill] me, for [I am filled with agony, but I’m still alive.]
+And when [Saul] looked behind [himself,] he saw me, & called to me.
+And I answered, Here I am.
+[Saul] asked me, Who [are] you?
+And I answered him, I’m an Amalekite.
+[Saul] said to me again, I pray [that] you stand upon me, & [kill] me, for [I am filled with agony, but I’m still alive.]

-So, I stood upon him & [killed] him, because I was sure [Saul] couldn’t live after he [had] fallen [on his sword.]
-And I took the crown upon his head & the bracelet from his arm & brought them [here] to [you,] my lord.
+So, I stood upon him, & [killed] him, because I was sure [Saul] couldn’t live after he [had] fallen [on his sword.]
+And I took the crown that was upon his head, & the bracelet that was on his arm, & brought them [here] to [you,] my lord.

-David took hold [of] his clothes & [tore] them, [as did] all the men with him.
-They mourned, wept & fasted until [evening] for Saul & for Jonathan, his son & for the people of the Lord & the house of Israel, because they [died] by the sword.
+Then, David took hold [of] his clothes, & [tore] them, [as did] all the men with him.
+They mourned, wept, & fasted until [evening,] for Saul, & for Jonathan, his son, & for the people of the Lord, & the house of Israel, because they were [struck down, & died] by the sword.

-David [asked,] the young man [who] told him, [Where] are you [from]?
-He answered, I am the son of a stranger, an Amalekite.
-David [asked] him, [Why] weren’t you afraid to stretch [out] your hand to destroy the Lord’s anointed?
+And David [asked,] the young man [who] told him [about Saul, & Jonathan's death,] [Where are] you [from?]
+And he answered, I am the son of a stranger, an Amalekite.
+David [asked] him, [How weren’t] you afraid to stretch [out] your hand to destroy the Lord’s anointed?

-And David called 1 of the young men & said, Go [close] & fall upon him [with a sword.]
-He [struck] him & he died.
-David [had previously] said to him, Your blood is upon your [own] head, for you testified with your mouth against [yourself,] saying, I have [killed] the Lord’s anointed.
+And David called 1 of the young men, & said, Go [close,] & fall upon him [with a sword.]
+And he [struck] him, & he died.
+David [had previously] said to him, Your blood [is] upon your [own] head, for you [have] testified [with] your mouth against [yourself,] saying, I have [killed] the Lord’s anointed.

-David [mourned the death of] Saul & Jonathan, his son. ([David had] them also teach the children of Judah [how to] use a bow.
-[Look,] it is written in the Book of Jasher.)
-[According to: christianity.com, it is an ancient book of events from creation to the death of Joshua.]
+David [mourned] over [the death of:] Saul & Jonathan, his son. ([David had] them also teach the children, [a.k.a. people,] of Judah [how to] use the bow.
+[Look,] it is written in the Book of Jasher,) [a.k.a. an ancient book of events from creation to the death of Joshua.]

-The beauty of Israel, is slain upon your [heights.]
+The beauty of Israel, is slain upon your high places.
 How the mighty [have] fallen!
-[Don’t] tell it in Gath [or declare] it in Ashkelon; lest the daughter of the uncircumcised Philistines rejoice & triumph.
+[Don’t] tell it in Gath [or declare] it in the streets of Askelon; lest the daughters of the uncircumcised Philistines rejoice & triumph.

-You mountains of Gilboa, let there be no dew or rain upon you, nor fields [for grain] offerings.
-For the shield of the mighty is [wickedly thrown] away & the shield of Saul, [as if Saul] hadn’t been anointed with oil.
+You mountains of Gilboa, let there be no dew [or] rain upon you, nor fields [for grain] offerings.
+For the shield of the mighty is [wickedly thrown] away there, the shield of Saul, as though [Saul] hadn’t been anointed with oil.

-From the blood of the slain & the fat of the mighty, [Jonathan’s] bow didn’t [retreat] & the sword of Saul [didn’t return] back empty.
-Saul & Jonathan [were loved & admired] in their lives & in their death, they weren’t divided.
+From the blood of the slain, & from the fat of the mighty, [Jonathan’s] bow [didn’t retreat,] & the sword of Saul [didn’t return] [back] empty.
+Saul & Jonathan [were loved & admired] in their lives, & in their death, they weren’t divided.

 How the mighty [have] fallen in the midst of the battle!
-O Jonathan, you were slain in your [heights.]
+O Jonathan, you were slain in your high places.
 I am distressed for you, my brother, Jonathan.
-You have been very [nice] to me.
+You have been [very nice] to me.